• Home

 Guards have some aspects of case expressions and some aspects of if-then-else.
 They are similar to case expressions because you can have multiple expressions/values which results in 2 or more possible outcomes.
 They are similar to if-then-else expressions because those expressions must evaluate to a boolean value.

-for our catch all (because all our expressions must evaluate to boolean values), we useotherwise
+3. Instead of using _ for our catch all (because all our expressions must evaluate to boolean values), we use otherwise. otherwise is defined as the value True.

 You’d want to use a guard when there are more than 2 or more specific expressions you want to evaluate with a specific result to return for each one.